 Having played many multi-player games before Destiny, I’m aware that joining a group of strangers from the Internet can be problematic.
 There is the Never_Stop_Talking player who sees this particular raid as an opportunity to talk about… anything… forever.
 There is the I_Know_Everything player who is immediately verbally frustrated when the group’s level of experience is lower than theirs.
 One of the reasons I wrote this first piece regarding Destiny was to find a collection of somewhat likeminded players with roughly the same experience.
 1

-The experiment was successful and at any given time there are 20 to 30 players in my friends list.
+The experiment was successful and at any given time there are 20 to 30 players on my friend’s list.
 From this list, it’s minimal work to cobble together a group to tackle any part of Destiny.
-Even within this likeminded group, there is still diversity.
-There are still competing agendas and differing experiences and that bring us back to DJ.
+Even within this like-minded group, there is still diversity.
+There are still competing agendas, and differing experiences, and that bring us back to DJ.

 To understand the difficulties of DJ’s job, you need to understand a bit about raid mechanics.
 If you start to glaze over when you read the phrase “raid mechanics”, please stick with me, I will explain how you can be a better leader.

-In order to successfully raid, you first need multiple, competent, willing humans.
-Raids often involve more powerful enemies (or “bosses”) who need to be conquered in a specific fashion in order to gain access to raid-exclusive loot.
+To successfully raid, you first need multiple, competent, willing humans.
+Raids often involve more powerful enemies (or “bosses”) who need to be conquered in a specific fashion to gain access to raid-exclusive loot.
 For example, for an encounter in Destiny, the boss must first be hit with massive damage by multiple players at precisely the same time just so another player who is carrying a sword (acquired from another baddie who also must be killed with a coordinated attack, as well) can inflict damage on the boss.
 Failure to perform this sequence in this precise order results in the quick death of your entire party.
 It’s called a wipe.
-Oh yeah, you need to perform this entire sword killing maneuver multiple times in order to actually kill this boss.
+Oh yeah, you need to perform this entire sword killing maneuver multiple times to actually kill this boss.

 It’s fun.
 I swear.
 And there’s more.